 A family membership is $20.00 annually and covers all amateurs in your household, including students away from home who claim the parents’ address.
 There is also a youth individual membership for $5.00 per year, which is available to amateurs 15 years old and younger whose parents are not RMRL members.
 The RMRL is a 501(c)(3) non-profit organization and contributions are tax deductible.

 On behalf of the membership of the RMRL, I invite you to join our group.
 We would welcome your participation in and support of our activities.

-You can fill out the online form below and proceed to pay with the online payment.
+You can fill out the online form below and proceed to pay in the “Pay for your Membership Type and Term” payment section.
 Renewing members, please fill out the form with all your updated information before continuing onto the payment option.
 You can mail a check separately, if you prefer.
 We also offer the option to download, print, and fill out the PDF Membership form and mail it along with your check to: